 The left cover is a scan from my book I've had for over forty years.
 The cover includes characters from other books that don't appear in Moominpappa at Sea.
-Only Moominpappa and Moominmamma, Moomintroll and Little My from the series play any significant roll in this eighth volume in the series.
-I personally like the 2018 hardback edition on the right, showing Moominpappa at sea and alone.
+Only Moominpappa and Moominmamma, Moomintroll and Little My play any significant roll in this eighth volume in the series.
+This cover appears to be another version of the illustration used for the back cover of the Sort of Books Edition of Tales from Moominvalley.
+I personally like the 2018 hardback edition of Moominpappa at Sea, on the right, showing Moominpappa at sea and alone.

 The Moomin Series.
 Tove Jansson published her first Moomin book, The Moomins and the Great Flood in 1945.
 She published a total of nine books, four picture books and a comic strip.

 Picture Books for Younger Readers: These three picture book titles are currently available in English

 Moomin World theme parks in Finland and Japan offer an experience for young children (and old).
 Unlike traditional theme parks there are no rides.
 Instead, the park aims to provide live shows and allow patrons to explore the world of the Moomins.
 A main attraction is Moomin House, which is represented in Tove Jansson’s map from Finn Family Moomintroll.

 You can visit the website for Moomin World here.